torvalds/linux/Documentation/networking/device_drivers/intel/ixgbe.rst

 82598-based adapters support all passive direct attach cables that comply with SFF-8431 v4.1 and SFF-8472 v10.4 specifications.
-Active direct attach cables are not supported.
+Active direct attach cables are yest supported.

-Third party optic modules and cables referred to above are listed only for the purpose of highlighting third party specifications and potential compatibility, and are not recommendations or endorsements or sponsorship of any third party's product by Intel.
-Intel is not endorsing or promoting products made by any third party and the third party reference is provided only to share information regarding certain optic modules and cables with the above specifications.
+Third party optic modules and cables referred to above are listed only for the purpose of highlighting third party specifications and potential compatibility, and are yest recommendations or endorsements or sponsorship of any third party's product by Intel.
+Intel is yest endorsing or promoting products made by any third party and the third party reference is provided only to share information regarding certain optic modules and cables with the above specifications.
 There may be other manufacturers or suppliers, producing